 - OVER CURRENT FAULT: Indicates the over current protection circuitry has caused the high voltage to turn off.
 This fault will occur if the output current exceeds 110% of full scale or 110% of current program value.
 This fault is indicated by illumination of over current led status on the front cover and via RS-232, USB or Ethernet as Over Current. - OVERVOLTAGE: Indicates the over voltage protection circuitry has caused the high voltage to turn off.
 This fault will occur if the output voltage exceeds 110% of full scale or 110% of program value.
 This fault is indicated by over voltage led status on the front cover and via the RS-232, USB or Ethernet as Over voltage. - ARC FAULT: Indicates that an arc has occurred.
-When a single arc occurs, the high voltage will be quenched for 150ms and the Arc Fault led will illuminate for 1 second and be reported via the digital interface for 1 second as arc fault.
-If 4 arcs occur within 10 seconds, a HVPS fault will occur and the HVPS will be shutdown.
 This fault is indicated by illumination of Arc Fault led status on front cover and via RS-232, USB or Ethernet as arc fault.
 See Arc Fault Control in section 3.2. - UNDER VOLTAGE: Indicates a failure in the voltage regulation circuitry.
 This fault occurs when there is a lack of output power to maintain regulation and will result in shutdown of the HV.
 This fault will occur if the output voltage less than 10% below the program value.
 This fault is indicated by illumination of under voltage led status on the front cover and via RS-232, USB or Ethernet as under voltage. - UNDER CURENT: Indicates failure in the current regulation circuitry.
 This fault occurs when the allowable percentage of error between actual and programmed emission current is exceeded.
 This fault will not cause a shutdown of the HV.
 This fault will occur if the output current less than 10% below the program value.
 This fault is indicated by illumination of under current led status on front cover and via RS-232, USB or Ethernet as under current. - OVER TEMPERATURE: Indicates either a failure in the cooling system that would cause the internal heat sink temperature to exceed it's operating range or the ambient temperature to exceed 40degC, resulting in shutdown of HV.
 This fault is indicated by over temperature led status on the front cover and via RS-232, USB or Ethernet as over temperature.

 - Filament Protection: If the output voltage goes below 30% of full rating the filament power will be disable to protect the filament in the users X-ray tube, but the filament preheat will still be active.
 This will cause an undercurrent fault. - PS Fault Indication: PS Faults an open collector output with a 1k ohm series impedance on J2-1, indicates that a fault has occurred.
 High = no faults - X-ray On Indication: X-ray On Signal is an open collector output a 1k ohm series impedance on J2-14, indicates X-ray status.
-High = X-ray Off, Low =X-ray On - X-ray On LED: when the high voltage status is "On" state it is indicated by X-RAY ON led status on the front cover - Power On LED: when the input power is applied to the unit it is indicated by PWR ON led status on the front cover - POWER LIMIT FAULT: Indicates the power limit protection circuitry has caused the high voltage to turn off.
-This fault will occur if the output power exceeds 105% of programmed value.
-This fault is indicated by illumination of both the over voltage and under voltage led status on the front cover and via RS-232, USB or Ethernet as Power limit.
-This is maximum power limit that can be set 0-1200 watts via the digital interface.
-This value is stored in HVPS memory.
+High = X-ray Off, Low =X-ray On - X-ray On LED: when the high voltage status is "On" state it is indicated by X-RAY ON led status on the front cover - Power On LED: when the input power is applied to the unit it is indicated by PWR ON led status on the front cover

-1.4 Interpreting the Model Number:
+1.5 Interpreting the Model Number: